Universal higher-order bulk-boundary correspondence of triple nodal points: Minimal Models

 \section{Minimal Models}

-In the previous section we have shown that TPP configurations demarcate a NL segment that can be characterized by a 2SW monopole charge (if $\mcP\mcT$ is present) and by a fractional hinge-charge jump (for all cases).
+In the previous section we have shown that TPP configurations demarcate a NL segment that can be characterized by an Euler and 2SW monopole charge (if $\mcP\mcT$ is present) and by a fractional hinge-charge jump (for all cases).
 Here we verify these theoretical predictions by analyzing several concrete tight-binding models: First, in \cref{Sec:MinimalModels:C4} we revisit the $C_4$-symmetric model introduced in \cref{Sec:C4Model}, and we relate the phenomenology described there to the theoretical results presented in \cref{Sec:HOBBC}.
-Subsequently, in \cref{Sec:MinimalModels:C6AA,Sec:MinimalModels:C6BB} we present two $C_6$-symmetric models, one involving type-$\mathsf{A}$ and the other involving type-$\mathsf{B}$ TPs, and confirm that the jumps in the 2SW class and in the hinge charge follow the predictions of~\cref{tab:HOBBC:Qjump}.
+Subsequently, in \cref{Sec:MinimalModels:C6AA,Sec:MinimalModels:C6BB} we present two $C_6$-symmetric models, one involving type-$\mathsf{A}$ and the other involving type-$\mathsf{B}$ TPs, and confirm that the jumps in the 2SW class and in the hinge charge as well as the Euler monopole charge follow the predictions of~\cref{tab:HOBBC:Qjump}.

 For simplicity, all the discussed models retain both the (spinless) $\mcP\mcT$ symmetry and the mirror $m_v$ symmetry.
 It follows from \cref{tab:TP-MPGs} and from the subgroup relations discussed therein, that models for all other species of TPPs can in principle be obtained by applying an appropriate perturbation to one of the $C_4$ or $C_6$ models discussed in the following subsections.
 We utilize this feature in \cref{Sec:MinimalModels:C3}, where we break the $C_2$ symmetry in each of the two $C_6$-symmetric models.
 This construction allows us to explicitly show that the 2SW class is not symmetry-indicated in $C_3$ symmetric systems, as previously stated (but not proved) in \cref{Sec:HOBBC:3D}.